emily91418/Meeti/README.md

 Each API will all have the following return value.
 Exceptions will be explained individually later.
 -  ok : API execute correctly
--  input_error : enter the wrong parameter
+-  input_error : enter the wrong parameter(s)
 -  auth_error : authentication error (token invalid; ex: trying to be another person that isn't you)
 -  auth2_error : authentication error (ex: trying to send message to group A while you aren't in that group)
 -  timeout : exceed time limit

 ## Get Notification (NSNotification)

-Since we aren't sure when we will get message, we will need to set NSNotification to get data/information
+Since we aren't sure when we will get message(s), we will need to set NSNotification to get data/information

 Usage of NSNotification as the following
 [NSNotification](http://stackoverflow.com/questions/2191594/send-and-receive-messages-through-nsnotificationcenter-in-objective-c)